 Our research efforts are funded by the National Institutes of Health, Veterans Health Administration, the Patient-Centered Outcomes Research Institute, and the American Association for the Study of Liver Diseases, as well as philanthropic, industry, and University of Michigan sources.

 Several faculty head large, multicenter, clinical research networks funded by the National Institutes of Health, including those focused on acute liver failure, drug-induced liver injury, hepatitis B, and early diagnosis of hepatocellular carcinoma.
 We are also involved in many clinical studies supported by pharmaceutical companies that evaluate new therapies for various liver diseases, including hepatitis B and C, fatty liver disease, Wilson disease, portal hypertension complications, and hepatocellular carcinoma.
-The patients seen in any of the Hepatology Clinics who are potential candidates for new therapies and other research protocols are referred for participation in clinical studies.

 Acute Liver Failure